 The Real Treasure

-Sadly, Tony passed away almost two years ago.
+Sadly, Tony passed away almost four years ago.

 As thoughts of him resurfaced, I realized that the greatest treasure we discovered that adventurous weekend, was the time we spent together.

 Laughing and sharing a mutual love for family history and pirate lore are special memories that will never be forgotten.